usnistgov/metaschema/website/content/specification/syntax/definitions.md

 The flag's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) identified by the `@as-type` attribute.

-The syntax of a flag is comprised of the following XML attributes and elements.
+The syntax of a flag is composed of the following XML attributes and elements.

 Attributes: